 A hysteroscopy is a procedure that allows the doctor to see inside the uterus.
 A long thin scope is passed through the vagina.
 The scope has a camera which sends images to a screen in the room.
 Tools may also be passed with the scope to take samples or do treatment.

 Regional anesthesia—lower half of the body will be numb

-Local anesthesia—numbs a small area.
-A second medicine may also be given to help relaxation.
+Local anesthesia—numbs a small area; a second medicine may also be given to help you relax